DominykMcNamara/eCommerce/README.md

 ## Running the app
 To run locally, 'npm install', then 'npm run dev'

-This app includes an 'example.env' file  that contains environment variables for reference.
+This app includes an 'exampleEnv.txt' file  that contains environment variables for reference.
 Create a '.env' file that includes all variables found in 'example.env'.
 Be sure to replace the example values with your specific environment/needs.

 This app requires a [PostgreSQL](https://www.postgresql.org/) database to be running on a local machine.
 To load the database run 'npm run buildDb'.
 The database setup can be viewed in the file 'dbSetup.js'.